Old TV with a digital converter. (The rabbit ears are in the window.) |

 Online TV is cool

 My computer also taught this old girl a few new TV tricks.
 Some network show sites offer recent episodes on line.
-If I miss "Scandal," I can see it the next day 8 days later or get caught up on HULU.com the next day if I want to pay for it.
+If I miss "Scandal," I can see it

 And if I need a movie fix